vominhmanh/8-puzzle-game-using-A-star/README.md

 <b>Before you continue, ensure you meet the following requirements:</b>
 * You have installed PHP 7.0 or later
 * You should use Chrome on PC or phone for best performance.
-* You have a basic understanding of AJAX, Basic Artificial Inteligent theory.
+* You have a basic understanding of AJAX, Basic Artificial Inteligence theory.

 <b>What's on my project?</b>